jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

   .. code-block:: python

     E       AssertionError: Lists differ: [0, 2, 4, 6, 8] != []
-    E
-    E       First list contains 5 additional elements.
-    E       First extra element 0:
-    E       0
-    E
-    E       - [0, 2, 4, 6, 8]
-    E       + []

   - ``if element % 2 == 0:`` checks if the element in ``collection`` leaves a remainder of ``0`` when divided by ``2``
-  - ``%`` is a modulo operator for modulo division which divides the number on the left by the number on the right and gives the remainder
+  - ``%`` is a `modulo <https://en.wikipedia.org/wiki/Modulo>`_ operator which divides the number on the left by the number on the right and gives a remainder
   - ``even_numbers.append(element)`` adds ``element`` to ``even_numbers`` if ``element`` divided by ``2`` leaves a remainder of ``0``

 * I add the values of the result to the test to make it pass